Get in touch:

 I often crashed my steps along the promenade

-Shoulders back, face held high into prevailing winds
+Shoulders back, face held high into the wind

-Mid-run, one day a ladybird landed on my hand
+Mid-run, one day a ladybird landed upon my hand

-My red-and-black passenger gifting a momentary sense of belonging
+My red-and-black passenger gifting a momentary sense of wonder

 Before leaping again into the unknown